 WHA and our members are well positioned to assist in building national and regional capacities in these areas.

 Our greatest strength is our ability to engage a large and varied group of stakeholders, many of whom may have valuable information about wildlife health, and can participate in discussions on wildlife health issues through WHA.

 WHA brings together people, groups and agencies working in these fields at many different levels of government, in the private and public sectors, and can facilitate improved information flow.

 WHA is very much operationally and outcomes focussed.
-A National Coordinator, supported by one full time and two part time project officers, provides support for Australian governments and non-government stakeholders.
+A National Coordinator, supported by two full time and one part time project officers, provides support for Australian governments and non-government stakeholders.
 Two staff support the WHA board and members and provide business management services to the organisation:

 Core funding is provided through a cost-shared model with funding from the Australian Government Department of Agriculture and Water resources (DAWR) and all Australian state and territory governments.
-Significant in-kind is provided by Australia's States, Territories; zoo, university and other veterinary practises that see wildlife, as well as many other supporters and collaborators.
-WHA is a small, agile and highly focussed organisation that works in the national interest.
+Significant in-kind funding and support is provided by zoo, university and other veterinary practises that see wildlife, as well as many other supporters and collaborators.

 Legal and governance framework